M66B/FairEmail/FAQ.md

 Note that DNSSEC and DANE are available in the GitHub version only and require Android 8.0 or later.

+Android doesn't support DNSSEC and therefore the MiniDNS library is used for this.
+You can report issues [here](https://github.com/MiniDNS/minidns/issues).

 <br>

 <a name="faq203"></a>